otrv4/otrv4/otrv4.md

 ## Online Conversation Initialization

-OTRv4 initializes through a [Query Message or a Whitespace Tag](#user-requests- to-start-an-otr-conversation).
+Online OTRv4 conversations are initialized through a [Query Message or a Whitespace Tag](#user-requests-to-start-an-otr-conversation).
 After this, the conversation is authenticated using the interactive DAKE.

 ### Requesting conversation with older OTR versions